jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 time.
 The status will change regularly after fixed time intervals for simple timed lights.
 The same lights could be made more intelligent by incorporating sensor inputs that detect whether cars are waiting, causing the state to change differently.
 That might be from a radar detector or magnetic coil in the road.
-Additional lights could incorporate a pedestrian crossing, and so a pedestrian crosswalk request button could be another input.
+Additional lights could incorporate a pedestrian crossing, so a pedestrian crosswalk request button could be another input.

 Every state machine must have some initial state to ensure everything begins properly and a reset signal to return to that initialization.
 There are two main categories of state machines, ```Moore``` and ```Mealy```.
 A Moore machine is a state machine whose output values are determined only by its current state.
-A ```Mealy``` machine is defined as a state machine whose output values are determined by both its current state and current inputs.
+A ```Mealy``` machine is defined as a state machine whose output values are determined by its current state and current inputs.

 <div align=center><img src="imgs/v2/FSMs.png" alt="drawing" width="600"/></div>

 ## Part I(Design Requirements)

-You are to design a ```Moore``` state machine that controls a digital lock.
+You must design a ```Moore``` state machine that controls a digital lock.
 Your lock should have three inputs: a reset, a submit (clock) bit, and a decimal digit (4-bit) input.
 The decimal digit input will encode the decimal digits 0-9 in the standard unsigned binary encoding.
 You will input 3-digit codes by setting the decimal digit input to a number and activating the submit bit three times in a row.
 To unlock your device, it should